Steel Serpent: Powers and abilities

-The Steel Serpent is a master of the martial arts of K'un-L'un, including those practiced millennia ago.
+The Steel Serpent is a master of the martial arts of K'un-Lun, including those practiced millennia ago.
 His skills rival those of Iron Fist, and he has defeated him several times in combat, though usually with the element of surprise on his side.
 He is very strong, fast, agile, and tough with lightning quick reflexes and reactions.
 He has proved capable of draining the power of the Iron Fist (the energies of Shou-Lao) from its wielder by pressing his serpentine tattoo against the wielder's dragon tattoo.
-On at least one occasion he retained some fragment of Shou-Lao's power after the previous holder of the Iron Fist had reclaimed his power.
-At his full power he has weathered assaults from Spider-Man.

-Davos also utilized the fiery energies of the Serpent's Sting, though that may be a function of the taloned gloves he wore at the time.
-When slain, Davos's spirit is transferred into the Anomaly Gem alongside the spirits of all past Iron Fists.
-From there he can be resurrected under certain circumstances.
+Upon entering the service of Lin Feng, Davos was granted the power of the Iron Fist again through Feng's dark magic.

+Davos has used his chi-absorbing abilities to absorb the life-force of other beings, including their flesh blood, allowing him to heal his body from near fatal wounds.

-Since taking on the nom de guerre of the Steel Phoenix, Davos has been able to perform the Steel Phoenix Blow.
-The first time he executed this move, he created a replacement hand from chi.
+Davos was granted the power of the Crane Mother, giving him similar chi-augmenting abilities as the Iron Fist.
+As the Steel Phoenix, Davos has been able to perform the Steel Phoenix Blow, which he used to create a replacement hand from chi after his hand was severed.
+After the Crane Mother cut him off from her power, Davos was gifted a cybernetic arm by the One.

+Davos once wielded taloned gloves that were equipped with miniature flamethrowers, which he called the Serpent's Sting.